pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step6-view-interactivity.md

 In this visualization,
 because
-each bar represents a category of the data, and the _Category_ visual role is mapped to a single data attribute, then each bar corresponds to a distinct value of the mapped data attribute.
+each bar represents a category of the data, and the _Category_ visual role is mapped to a single field, then each bar corresponds to a distinct value of the mapped field.

 ## Implementing the `execute` action